 - Determine exactly what kind and how much liability coverage they provide for property loss or damage.

 - Carefully check the moving contract for the estimated value of your possessions and match it to your list.

 - Determine the maximum value of the mover's insurance should your goods be damaged.
 Again, compare it to the total value you assessed from your list.
 Is it enough?
 Keep in mind that the amount listed is not guaranteed.
 Like most things, it is subject to government regulations, taxes and laws.

 - Ask about the moving company's process to submit a claim.
 Find out if they have any outstanding complaints or claims.

 Speak with your home insurance agent to see if your household goods are covered during the move.
 Most homeowner insurance policies cover approximately 10 percent of the value of your personal property.
-This includes coverage for breakage and theft in transit.
-Remember to also check the deductible and take this into consideration when determining your coverage.
+It includes coverage for breakage and theft in transit.
+Remember also to check the deductible and take this into consideration when determining your coverage.